SparsePixels: Efficient Convolution for Sparse Data on FPGAs: Summary

 \subsection{Sparse flatten in HLS and scaling}

 The algorithmic details are given in Alg.~\ref{alg:sparse_flatten}.
-For scaling, we test flat output sizes $C_{\text{out}}\in\{40, 60, 80, 100\}$ and scan $N_{\text{active}}^{\text{max}}$ from 5 to 30 in steps of 5.
+For scaling, we test flat output sizes $HWC\in\{40, 60, 80, 100\}$ and scan $N_{\text{active}}^{\text{max}}$ from 5 to 30 in steps of 5.
 Fig.~\ref{fig:scaling_flatten} shows latency and resource utilization.
 The latency is essentially independent of the small flat output size because $HWC$ initialization is fully unrolled.
-Because this is address generation plus writes, DSP usage is 0, while FF/LUT usage increases with $N_{\text{active}}^{\text{max}}$ and $C_{\text{out}}$.
+Because this is address generation plus writes, DSP usage is 0, while FF/LUT usage increases with $N_{\text{active}}^{\text{max}}$ and the flat output size $HWC$.